+The origin and development of the quotation mark.
 The earliest book discovered in which appeared indicia which may properly be termed marks of quotation was printed in 1516 at Strasbourg, Alsace (then in Germany), by Mathias Schurer.
 It was “De Vitis Sophistarum” by Flavius Philostratus.
 The marks consisted of two commas in the left hand margin of each page outside the regular type measure.
-They were placed at the beginning of each line in which a quoted passage appeared, and were evidently added after the page was set up, because their alignment varies greatly. ☛ Concerning Quotation Marks by Douglas C.
+They were placed at the beginning of each line in which a quoted passage appeared, and were evidently added after the page was set up, because their alignment varies greatly.

 Excerpt: 'The Book of Genesis: A Biography' by Ronald Hendel.
 Noah’s Offering, Francesco Castiglione, 17th C From The Comedy of the Real: Henry Miller’s Reflections on Writing.
 Digital and Paper Diaries Are Written for an Imagined Audience - Room for Debate.
 “I have tried to keep diaries before but they didn’t work out because of the necessity to be honest.”